Taboo on the dead: Origins and causes

-Sigmund Freud explains that the fundamental reason for the existence of such taboos is the fear of the presence or of the return of the dead person's ghost.
-It is exactly this fear that leads to a great number of ceremonies aimed at keeping the ghost at a distance or driving it off.
-In many cases the taboo remains intact until the body of the dead has completely decayed.

-Psychologist Wilhelm Wundt associates the taboo with a fear that the dead man's soul has become a demon.
+Wilhelm Wundt associated the taboo with a fear that the dead man's soul has become a demon.
 Moreover, many cases show a hostility toward the dead and their representation as malevolent figures.
-Edward Westermarck notes that "Death is commonly regarded as the gravest of all misfortunes; hence the dead are believed to be exceedingly dissatisfied with their fate [...] such a death naturally tends to make the soul revengeful and ill-tempered.
+Edward Westermarck noted that "Death is commonly regarded as the gravest of all misfortunes; hence the dead are believed to be exceedingly dissatisfied with their fate [...] such a death naturally tends to make the soul revengeful and ill-tempered.
 It is envious of the living and is longing for the company of its old friend."

+Sigmund Freud's explanation for taboos regarding the dead, expanding Wundt's and Westermarck's observations, was that the fear of the presence of the dead person's ghost is a symbolization of unresolved tensions experienced during life, and the guilt pervading a living person's perception of a dead person.
+This fear, to Freud, is the explanation for ceremonies aimed at keeping the ghost at a distance or driving it off, with the taboo remaining intact until the body of the dead person has completely decayed.